 You have just trained a learning to rank model and you now want to know how it performs.

-You can start by looking at the evaluation parameters returned by the train on the test set, but you are still not sure of which will be the impact in using it in a real website.
+You can start by looking at the evaluation parameters returned by the train on the test set, but you are still not sure of which will be the impact of using it in a real website.

-In this blog post I present you the online testing for learning to rank.
+In this blog post, I present you the online testing for learning to rank.

-In this first Part I talk about the state of the art, while in Part 2 I show you how to implement interleaving.
+In this first Part, I talk about the state of the art, while in Part 2 I show you how to implement interleaving.

 In the Industry

-Unfortunately there are still many industries today that don’t use online testing in learning to rank evaluation.
+Unfortunately, there are still many industries today that don’t use online testing in learning to rank evaluation.
 Maybe they don’t know it exists, or they don’t have the right tools to do it; potentially they don’t have the competence to understand the results.

-We can surely rely on offline evaluation, checking the performance of the model on the test set or through the analysis of different offline metrics, but we can’t really be sure what the impact will be on the website.
+We can surely rely on offline evaluation, checking the performance of the model on the test set or through the analysis of different offline metrics, but we can’t be sure what the impact will be on the website.

 With a wrong Test Set is possible to obtain model evaluation results that aren't reflecting the real model improvement

-First of all it could happen that we don’t correctly train and/or test the model.
+First of all, it could happen that we don’t correctly train and/or test the model.
 If we make mistakes in creating the training and/or test set we will have unreliable results that can be misunderstood.

 When it doesn’t represent and generalise well the ranking problem.